CNuge/SalmonEuAdmix/README.md

             - keep just one or the other
                 - If using the tflite, need to add an iterative predict function.
 It won't bulk predict on a matrix of multiple inputs
 - silence any tf command line warnings
--cleanup / eliminate the main sections of module files (these are start of unit tests)
+- cleanup / eliminate the main sections of module files (these are start of unit tests)

-- the admixture predictons from the DNN do go about 1.0 at times ^should I add a mask to the outputs? i.e. if >1.0: return 1.0 ^could have this as a flag in the outputs
+- *IMPORTANT ADD*
+    - add the mode values to the SNP_major_minor_info.pkl?
+        - want the imputation based on the training data, not based off of the new data
+            - could have a param added to enable either.